-Rely on the Federal and Provincial governments and their agencies to maintain technical standards and conduct monitoring which will ensure protection of the environment and public health from the effects of contaminated sites, without precluding the establishment of standards and performance measurement by the Region if deemed appropriate by Regional Council.

-7.11.2.13 Consider an expansion to the 2031 Urban Boundary, 2021 or 2031 Rural Service Centre boundary only through a Regional Official Plan Amendment which is based on municipal comprehensive review which demonstrates the following:
+- 7.12.15 Rely on the Federal and Provincial governments and their agencies to maintain technical standards and conduct monitoring which will ensure protection of the environment and public health from the effects of contaminated sites, without precluding the establishment of standards and performance measurement by the Region if deemed appropriate by Regional Council. - 7.10.2.12 Consider an expansion to the 2031 Urban Boundary, 2021 or 2031 Rural Service

-- a) that the proposed expansion is based on the population, household and employment growth forecasts contained in Table 3; - b) that sufficient opportunities, as determined by the Region,are not available in the area municipality to accommodate forecasted growth for the area municipality contained in Table 3, through intensification and in designated greenfield areas; - the timing of the expansion and the phasing of development within the designated greenfield area will not adversely affect the achievement of the intensification and density targets of this Plan; - d) that the proposed expansion makes available sufficient lands for a time horizon not exceeding 2031; - e) conformity with the Regional Official Plan; - f) environmental and resource protection and enhancement including the identification of a natural heritage system, in accordance with the policies of this Plan; - g) that there are no reasonable alternative locations which avoid the Prime Agricultural Areas;
+Centre boundary only through a Regional Official Plan Amendment which is based on municipal comprehensive review which demonstrates the following: - that the proposed expansion is based on the population, household and employment growth forecasts contained in Table 3; - that sufficient opportunities, as determined by the Region, are not available in the area municipality to accommodate forecasted growth for the area municipality contained in Table 3, through intensification and in designated greenfield areas; - the timing of the expansion and the phasing of development within the designated greenfield area will not adversely affect the achievement of the intensification and density targets of this Plan; - that the proposed expansion makes available sufficient lands for a time horizon not exceeding 2031; - e) conformity with the Regional Official Plan; - environmental and resource protection and enhancement including the identification of a natural heritage system, in accordance with the policies of this Plan; - that there are no reasonable alternative locations which avoid the Prime Agricultural Area; - h) Impacts of a proposed settlement areas boundary expansion on agricultural operations which are adjacent or close to the

-- h) Impacts of a proposed settlement area boundary expansion on agricultural operations which are adjacent or close to the settlement area, and if impacts are identified, the analysis is to identify mitigation of the impacts to the greatest extent feasible; - i) within the Prime Agricultural Area there are no reasonable alternative locations on lower priority agricultural lands; - j) impacts from expanding settlement areas on agricultural operations are mitigated to the greatest extent feasible; - k) compliance with the minimum distance separation formulae; - a fiscal impact analysis; - m) the ability to provide the necessary Regional infrastructure and services, including Regional and local transportation infrastructure, water and wastewater servicing, in a financially and environmentally sustainable manner; - n) the sustainable development imperatives in Section 1.3.5 have been addressed; - o) other relevant Regional interests as may be confirmed through pre-consultation; - p) proposed expansion will meet the requirements of the Greenbelt Plan, Niagara Escarpment Plan, Lake Simcoe Protection Plan and the Oak Ridges Moraine Conservation Plan; and - q) in determining the most appropriate location for expansions to the boundaries of settlement areas the policies of Sections 2 and 3 of the Provincial Policy Statement, 2005 are applied.

-Consider the designation of a Regional Intensification Corridor on the basis of a municipal comprehensive review and a Regional Official Plan Amendment.
-In considering such designations, the municipal comprehensive review and Regional Official Plan Amendment must demonstrate that the applicable requirements of Section 7.9.2.12 have been met.
+- settlement areas, and if impacts are identified, the analysis is to identify mitigation of the impacts to the greatest extent feasible; - i) within the Prime Agricultural Area there are no reasonable alternative locations on lower priority agricultural lands; - j) impacts from expanding settlement areas on agricultural operations are mitigated to the greatest extent feasible; - k) compliance with the minimum distance separation formulae; - a fiscal impact analysis; - m) the ability to provide the necessary Regional infrastructure and services, including Regional and local transportation infrastructure, water and wastewater servicing, in a financially and environmentally sustainable manner; - n) the sustainable development imperatives in Section 1.3.5 have been addressed; - other relevant Regional interests as may be confirmed through pre-consultation; - proposed expansion will meet the requirements of the Greenbelt Plan, Niagara Escarpment Plan, Lake Simcoe Protection Plan and the Oak Ridges Moraine Conservation Plan; and - in determining the most appropriate location for expansions to the boundaries of settlement areas the policies of Sections 2 and 3 of the Provincial Policy Statement, 2005 are applied. - 7.10.2.13 Consider the designation of a Regional Intensification Corridor on the basis of a municipal comprehensive review and a Regional Official Plan Amendment.
+In considering such designations, the municipal comprehensive review and Regional Official Plan Amendment must demonstrate that the applicable requirements of Section 7.9.2.12 have been met. - 7.12 7.16 Undertake periodic reviews of this Plan in order to: - a) ensure that policies remain realistic and responsive to changing environmental, social, economic, financial, technological and political circumstances;